30 day supply: 120 capsules

 A leading, doctor-recommended dry eye treatment that provides continuous relief from dry eye discomfort due to: age, tear deficiency, contact lens wear, computer use, frequent flying, LASIK surgery, and other causes.

 Patented oral formula works from the inside out to target the root causes of dry eye.

 Features a proprietary blend of omega fatty acids and nutrient cofactors that help reduce inflammation, an underlying cause of dry eye, and support all three layers of the tear film.
 View supplement facts

 Much more powerful than flaxseed oil or fish oil alone, HydroEye includes omega-3 EPA and DHA from highly pure USP®-verified fish oil and also provides the unique omega fatty acid, GLA, from black currant seed oil that cannot be easily obtained from the diet.
-GLA has been found to play a key role in dampening dry eye symptoms in five clinical studies.
+GLA has been found to play a key role in dampening dry eye symptoms in seven clinical studies.
 GLA is not found in flaxseed or fish oil.
 View studies on GLA’s role in dry eye.